jdumm/curlovision/README.md

 # Common Failures

 Curlovision is not perfect.
 Testing suggests typical stone positions are accurate to within 2 or 3 inches.
 Perhaps 1 or 2% of StoneLayouts are off by ~10%, due to players/stones obstructing too much of the house and ruining the measurement metrics.
 There are occassionaly false positive stones (e.g. matching a round head with a red hat).
+Also, sometimes stones on the edge of the house can still be in motion, on their way completely out as the camera view changes.
 Stones with ~20% occlusion from players and brooms can be overlooked.

 There may not be a StoneLayout for every stone thrown, especially in cases where the broadcast footage does not provide a clean overhead view of the house after, e.g., inconsequential stones.
 Often the very last stone thrown is not shown during broadcast if the outcome is already clear.